reeseglasscock/pmtool/README.md

 * I want the user to be able to add a project.
 * I want the user to be able to have others users added to their project.
 * I want users to be able to update status of projects including milestones, etc.
-* I want users to be able to add users that are not in the app and have an email generated and mailed to the new user.

 #### Tools:
 * Ruby on Rails